About Sam Dorf

 Why I Love Oakwood

-With newborn twins in tow, my wife and I moved to Oakwood in 2012 to start our new family.
-We didn’t know much about Oakwood before renting here, but we soon discovered that Oakwood was the ideal place to build our life.
-We chose Oakwood for the services and walkability, the excellent public schools, safety and community.
-Over the last thirteen years we have met many neighbors, made a lot of friends, and continue to find new ways to strengthen our beloved city.
+With newborn twins in tow, my wife and I moved to Oakwood from Dayton in 2012 to start our new family.
+We didn’t know much about Oakwood before renting here, and then buying our first home, but we soon discovered that Oakwood was the ideal place to build our life in Ohio.
+We chose Oakwood for the first-rate services and walkability, the excellent public schools, the city’s safety and the abiding quality and growing diversity of our community.
+What we did not anticipate was that over the next thirteen years we would meet and come to care about many neighbors, make a lot of new friends, and regularly find different ways to engage with the community in strengthening our shared and beloved city.
 We quickly learned that Oakwood is more than beautiful parks, great schools, well-maintained historic homes and buildings, and trees: Oakwood’s true beauty and value lies within.
 It is about the people who live, work, and shop here.

-I have volunteered my time to Oakwood and the surrounding community in various ways:
+I have volunteered my time to Oakwood and in the surrounding Dayton community in various ways by:

-Founded Citizens for a Better Oakwood, a local grassroots organization dedicated to ensuring that Oakwood is a welcoming, inclusive and more just city for its residents and visitors.
+founding Citizens for a Better Oakwood, a local grassroots organization dedicated to ensuring that Oakwood continues and grows as a welcoming, inclusive and more just city for its residents and visitors.
 The group is committed to working with city officials, the Oakwood community and the surrounding communities to meet its goals.

-Co-founded and served as Secretary of the Oakwood Inclusion Coalition with city, school, library and community partners.
+co-founding and serving as the first Secretary of the Oakwood Inclusion Coalition with city, school, library and community partners.

-Served on Oakwood School’s principal and superintendent search panels
+serving on past Oakwood School’s principal and superintendent search panels.

-Currently serve on the Board of Directors of the Dayton Performing Arts Alliance, and previously served on the board of the Bach Society of Dayton
+serving on the Board of Directors of the Dayton Performing Arts Alliance, and previously serving on the Board of the Bach Society of Dayton.

-Previously served on the boards of Anti-Defamation League’s Cleveland Regional Office (covering Ohio, Kentucky, West Virginia and Western Pennsylvania), Jewish Federation of Greater Dayton, Jewish Community Relations Council Racial Justice Alliance, among other Jewish organizations.
+previously serving on the Boards of Anti-Defamation League’s Cleveland Regional Office (covering Ohio, Kentucky, West Virginia and Western Pennsylvania), Jewish Federation of Greater Dayton, Jewish Community Relations Council Racial Justice Alliance, among other Jewish organizations.

 I am also an educator, scholar, artist, and administrator.
 In this capacity, I’ve served in a number of leadership roles that have helped me develop the skills (i.e. university-wide budgets and policies, and inclusive excellence work) to be a leader in Oakwood.

-Our family are members of Beth Abraham Synagogue in Oakwood, where my wife serves on the board.
+Our family belongs to Beth Abraham Synagogue in Oakwood, where my wife serves on the Board.